ln1986/Python-Diwali_sales-Data-Analysis/README.md

 ●	State Vs Amount

-●	MArital Status with Count
+●	Marital Status with Count

 ●	Product Category Vs Count

 ●	Product ID Vs Orders

 ●	Top 10 most sold products

+**Conclusion:**

+Married Women age group 26-35 years from Uttar Pradesh,Maharastra and Karnataka wrking in IT,Health Care and Aviation are more likely to buy products from Food, Clothing and Electronic category.